ahillss/ParsingMachine/README.md

 A machine must always have a separate designated start and end states.
 The end state must always being transition to and not from, and the start state must always be transitioned from and not to.

+When using a machine instead of an event for a transition, the sub machine will be pushed on the stack.
+If the sub machine manages to reach its end state, then the parent machine's transition will suceed and will transition to the *toState* specified.
+If the sub machine does not manage to transition past its start state then the parent machine's transition will have failed and will continue on with the next transition.
+But if the sub machine does manage to get past its start state but fails from there after, then the parser will fail.
+This was done so there will be no backtracking, which would have played havoc with the state callbacks complicating the implementation.

 ```C
   static const struct parmac_transition trsns[]={
     {&state_start, &state_A, event_A, NULL},